utkarshshah007/SACK/README.md

  In order to run locally run :
  python app.py

+ Note: Facebook login features will not work locally.
+You must be at the EC2 instance registered to facebook.

  The link to the EC2 instance:
  http://ec2-52-91-3-159.compute-1.amazonaws.com/login

  Modules:
  app.py: contains all the endpoints, the connection to the database, all the database queries and insertions